stagedtrees/stagedtrees/cran-comments.md

-This release fix some errors in tests under no long double, some additional bugs in some tests.
+This release fixes some errors in tests under no long double, some additional bugs in some tests.
 Moreover two functions are added.

 ## Test environments